geins-io/geins-checkout/README.md

 - [ ] Add VAT sums to cart summary
 - [ ] Use Types from `@geins/types`
 - [ ] Debug mode with logging to console
+- [ ] Re-do styles so that it integrates with tailwind/shadcn instead of basic css

 ### Before v0 release